virtual-labs/engineers-forum/ph4/services/troubleshooting-guide.md

 - **Solution**:

   1. Please replace the deployment script in your experiment repository (placed at the path - `your-experiment-repository/.github/workflows/deployment-script.yml`) with latest deployment script is available [here](https://github.com/virtual-labs/ph3-exp-template/blob/main/.github/workflows/deployment-script.yml).
-  2. Update the deployment script in the repo and try to merge code again.
+  2. Push this udpated deployment script to the repo.
+This will update the deployment script in the repo.
+Now try to merge code again.

 - **Post-Fix Verification**:
   Ensure the merge completes without errors.